materialdoc/materialdoc-web/docs/components/snackbars-and-toasts.md

 Parameter `view` is used to find parent.
 Snackbar will be displayed over it.

+!!! note
-!>Snackbar will try and find a parent `view` to hold Snackbar's view from the value given to view.
+    Snackbar will try and find a parent `view` to hold Snackbar's view from the value given to view.
 Snackbar will walk up the view tree trying to find a suitable parent, which is defined as a `CoordinatorLayout` or the window decor's content view, whichever comes first.

 #### Duration